The most award winning

 Did a patient wait a long time in your ED, and did that patient have an adverse outcome?
-If these two events can be linked together by a plaintiff's attorney, it could result in a successful malpractice lawsuit against your staff or your institution.
+If these two events can be linked together by a plaintiff's attorney, it could result in a successful malpractice lawsuit against you or your institution.

-It might not be too surprising that wait times are longer when EDs are more crowded.
+It may not be too surprising that wait times are longer when EDs are more crowded.
 However, this occurs even for patients with life-threatening emergencies, according to a recent study.
-Researchers found that during crowded periods at four EDs, the adjusted median waiting room times of high-acuity level 2 patients were 3-35% higher than during normal periods.1
+Researchers found that during crowded periods at four EDs, the adjusted median waiting room times of high-acuity level 2 patients were 3% to 35% higher than during normal periods.1

-Andrew Garlisi, MD, MPH, MBA, VAQSF, medical director for Geauga County EMS and co-director of Chest Pain Center at University Hospitals Geauga Medical Center, Chardon, OH, was surprised by this statistic from a recent Centers for Disease Control and Prevention (CDC) report: Patients needing immediate care waited an average of 28 minutes to be seen by a physician.2
+Andrew Garlisi, MD, MPH, MBA, VAQSF, medical director for Geauga County EMS and co-director of University Hospitals Geauga Medical Center's Chest Pain Center in Chardon, OH, says that he was surprised by this statistic from a recent Centers for Disease Control and Prevention (CDC) report: Patients needing immediate care waited an average of 28 minutes to be seen by a physician.2

 One such solution involves taking patient acuity into account for ED staffing.
-Garlisi says, "One critically ill or injured patient can tie up a physician and two nurses long enough to paralyze the ED," he says.
+"One critically ill or injured patient can tie up a physician and two nurses long enough to "paralyze" the ED," says Garlisi.

-As waiting times increase, so do your medical legal risks, Petrack says.
-"So there need to be some systems put in place to handle those problems as they occur," he says.
+Petrack says that the primary thing to be aware of is that as waiting times increase, so do your medical legal risks.
+"So there need to be some systems put in place to handle those problems as they occur."

-Patients have come in right after one of the highly publicized waiting room deaths and made comments such as, "You're not going to make me wait and die like that other patient, are you?" says Jonathan D. Lawrence, MD, JD, FACEP, an ED physician and medical staff risk management liaison at St. Mary Medical Center in Long Beach, CA.
+Jonathan D. Lawrence, MD, JD, FACEP, an ED physician and medical staff risk management liaison at St. Mary Medical Center in Long Beach, CA, says that in his own practice, patients have come in right after one of the highly publicized waiting room deaths and made comments such as, "You're not going to make me wait and die like that other patient, are you?"

 Lawrence notes, however, that only a small minority of patients to whom bad things happen ever sue.
 "Most of the time, physicians and hospitals get away with malpractice without ever having a suit.
 Anything that increases the possibility that somebody would be more likely to sue increases your risk," he says.